-We also investigated the 38 false negatives and 46 false positives from cDep.
-As shown in Table 7, cDep identified 87.9% (275 out of 313) of the dependencies in our dataset.
-There are three reasons why cDep missed the remaining 12.1%: (1) 14 dependencies do not have common code patterns as discussed in §4.3-the patterns used by cDep cannot capture those dependencies.
+We also investigated the 38 false negatives and 46 false positives from CDEP.
+As shown in Table 6.1, CDEP identified 87.9% (275 out of 313) of the dependencies in our dataset.
+There are three reasons why CDEP missed the remaining 12.1%: (1) 14 dependencies do not have common code patterns as discussed in §4.3-the patterns used by CDEP cannot capture those dependencies.
 (2) Some projects use ad hoc means to overwrite parameters instead of the standard configuration APIs, which contributes to the 13 missing cases of overwrite dependencies.
 For example, HBASE uses substring matching to overwrite ZooKeeper parameters.
-(3) The remaining cases are dependencies that involve through external libraries, which cDep does not analyze.
-The false positives are mainly caused by over-tainting due to cDep's analysis not being path-sensitive-some variables should not be tainted as the variables will not store parameter values at runtime.
+(3) The remaining cases are dependencies that involve through external libraries, which CDEP does not analyze.
+The false positives are mainly caused by over-tainting due to CDEP's analysis not being path-sensitive-some variables should not be tainted as the variables will not store parameter values at runtime.
+As the overall false positive rate is only around 6%, we do not bother to implement one path-sensitive version while in the future, it might be helpful to incorporate dynamic information into CDEP to help eliminate these overtaintings.

-7 DISCUSSION
+CHAPTER 7: DISCUSSION